Discussion

 Another important consequence of a symmetric criterion is that it trivially generalises to comparing any number of models, such as we did in Table 2.1.
 One should however take care in such cases that models are not simply rejected by chance when a large number of models are simultaneously compared.
 By how much that chance would increase, and how best to account for this, are questions we leave for future work.

-There are other open questions which could be worth clarifying in future work.
-One is the effect of finite samples: having fewer samples increases the uncertainty on the shape of the estimated mixed PPF \(\qs\), and should therefore increase the discrepancy with the synthetic PPF \(\qt\) (and thereby the estimate epistemic uncertainty).
-In this sense our method accounts for this implicitly, but whether it should do so explicitly (and how) is yet unexplored.
-It may also be desirable in such cases to use the same samples both to fit and test models, as it is commonly done in statistical model selection.
-One might explore for such cases the possibility of combining our adapting existing methods, such as those developed to estimate the \(\elpd\)[31, 62], to avoid selecting overfitted models.
+There are other open questions which would be worth clarifying in future work.
+One is the effect of finite samples: having fewer samples increases the uncertainty on the shape of the estimated mixed PPF \(\qs\), and should therefore increase the discrepancy with the synthetic PPF \(\qt\) (and thereby the estimated epistemic uncertainty).
+In this sense our method accounts for this implicitly, but whether it should do so explicitly — and how — is yet unexplored.
+It may also be desirable in some cases to use the same samples both to fit and test models, as it is commonly done in statistical model selection.
+One might explore for such cases the possibility of combining our approach with existing methods, such as those developed to estimate the \(\elpd\)[33, 66], to avoid selecting overfitted models.